UnivLille-Meta/Miage-C3P/Module07-TDDLevel2-Refactoring/2-Exercises.md

 You will have to be assigned a project from the Bloc or Microdown projects.

-See the list

-Check the file Challenge.md
+The list is available at https://github.com/UnivLille-Meta/Miage-C3P/tree/2025/Challenges